ghbooth12/music_app/README.md

 * Same thing for the concerts too!
 Like/Unlike concerts.
 * See Liked musicians
 * Save Liked concerts
-* Search concerts nearby by entering zipcode or city
+* Search concerts nearby by entering zip code or city

 **For musicians**